-Budgeted cost: £ 40,000
+Budgeted cost: £ 55,000

-Activity Evidence that supports this approach Challenge number(s) addressed Little Wandle Phonics scheme Gaps developed during Covid will be closed through rapid, high quality teaching using an approved scheme throughout school 1 and 2 Recruitment of SEMH specialist High quality SEMH provision to ensure children and ready to learn and develop skills to communicate effectively.
-3 Nurture in school CPD All staff understand the importance of nurture and well-being in school 3 and 4 Talk for Writing Quality First teaching enable pupils to make the most progress 1 and 2
+Activity Evidence that supports this approach Challenge number(s) addressed Little Wandle Phonics scheme Gaps developed during Covid will be closed through rapid, high quality teaching using an approved scheme throughout school 1 and 2 Embedding of SEMH specialist practices.
+High quality SEMH provision to ensure children are ready to learn and develop skills to communicate effectively.
+3 Nurture in school CPD All staff understand the importance of nurture and well-being in school.
+Gain the Nurture Award for schools status.
+3 and 4 Talk for Writing Quality First teaching enable pupils to make the most progress 1 and 2